-- Diligent review of the quarterly financial results and reports and evaluating the reasons given for any unusual variances noted thereof by the Board and Audit Committee; - Close involvement of the Managing Director in the running of the Group's operations.
-The Managing Director reports to the Board on significant changes in the business and external environmental factors that may impact the Group's operations; - An organizational structure with formally defined lines of responsibility and delegation of authority has been put in place; - A process of hierarchical reporting has been established which provides for a documented and auditable trail of accountability; and - Policies and procedures in place and enforced in the Group include health and safety, training and development, equality of opportunity, staff performance and actions on serious misconduct.
+- Diligent review of the quarterly financial results and reports and evaluating the reasons given for any unusual variances noted thereof by the Board and Audit Committee; - An organizational structure with formally defined lines of responsibility and delegation of authority has been put in place; - A process of hierarchical reporting has been established which provides for a documented and auditable trail of accountability; and - Policies and procedures in place and enforced in the Group include health and safety, training and development, equality of opportunity, staff performance and actions on serious misconduct.
 These policies and procedures provide for continuous assurance to be given at increasingly higher levels of Management and, ultimately, to the Board.